arka-23/BANK_LOCKER/README.md

 * Voltage supply
 * Ground terminal

-# Working of the circuit
+# Building blocks of the circuit

-WE EXPLORE IN DETAIL THE WORKING OF EACH BLOCK OF THE CIRCUIT
+Each block of the circuit and its function is discussed below:

 ## Inputs
 ![AkanshaMukherjee_001910701094 pptx](https://user-images.githubusercontent.com/66127211/177490045-3ec7cba3-3504-4c8f-9f6f-f8e212ff4478.jpg)